wombleton/gitlaw-nz/acts/E/Estate and Gift Duties Act 1968.md

 ##### 67 Valuation of property

-*   For gift duty purposes, and subject to [sections 68 to 70][92], the value of any property shall be ascertained by the Commissioner in such manner as he thinks fit.
+*   For gift duty purposes, and subject to [sections 68 to 70][92], the value of any property shall be ascertained by the Commissioner in such manner as he or she thinks fit.

     Compare: 1955 No 105 s 76; 1960 No 43 s 17(2)